I want to share our story of how our church fellowship first began on January 6, 2011 so you can better understand our philosophy on doing church.

 Admittedly, I could empathize with these people because when I was sitting in the pews of an otherwise great church ministry, it was hard for me to feel connected through the program.
 Despite a godly biblical pastor, beautiful church choir, and friendly people – there was still a disconnect.
 It seemed to me that modern church services had the similar problem as modern classrooms in that not everyone learns through the exact same method.

-It was during this time that I learned about a Southern Baptist minister who was on a North American Mission Board missionary salary and reaching unchurched people in Arizona through small group gatherings that he called “tactical churches.”
+It was during this time that I learned about a Southern Baptist minister who was on a North American Mission Board missionary team and successfully reaching unchurched people in Arizona through small group gatherings that he called “tactical churches.”
 He came to similar conclusions that I did and he was serving as a pastor of small group gatherings that served as the attenders only weekly primary spiritual worship experience.

 Now my background was in denominational church planting through the traditional route of a sending model that seeks launching big, growing big, and relying on staying big.
 However, after some research, prayer, and conversations I was being led to a smaller, zero budget, faith based gathering approach that would genuinely rely on the promise of Zechariah 4:6, not a budget or denominational support.